Bach: The 6 Suites for Cello Solo, BWV 1007 – 1012

 Biography

 Pablo de Naverán (*1975) spent his childhood in the Spanish city of Bilbao (Basque country).
 He started studying the cello at age 11.
 From age 17, he studied at the International Menuhin Music Academy (IMMA) in Rolle, Switzerland.
-There, he studied with Lord Yehudi Menuhin (1916 – 1999), with Alberto Lysy (1935 – 2009), and with Radu Aldulescu (1922 – 2006).
+There, his teachers were Lord Yehudi Menuhin (1916 – 1999), Alberto Lysy (1935 – 2009), and Radu Aldulescu (1922 – 2006).
 He continued his studies with the French cellist Philippe Muller (*1946) at the Conservatoire National Supérieur de Musique de Paris, passing his academic degree with the highest grade.
 Pablo de Naverán has since earned prizes at prestigious international competitions.
 He is pursuing an international career as soloist, giving concerts, and participating in festivals from Argentina to Japan.

 At age 27, Pablo de Naverán started teaching cello and chamber music at the International Menuhin Music Academy (IMMA) in Rolle, and he also was professor at the Higher Conservatory of Music of Extremadura (Spain).
 He also has been offering master classes in Switzerland, Spain, Belgium, and Portugal.
 For full details see the artist’s Web biography.